swissquote/crafty/docs/CLI.md

 Running `crafty run` without a task will execute the `default` task.

-Otherwise you can execute as many tasks as you wish.
+You can specify one or more tasks to run, separated by space.

 ## `crafty watch`